 Here’s an example of how you could answer this type of question:

 One of my biggest achievements was in my current role, getting the highest sales figures for the third quarter of 2023.
-I went above and beyond to help customers find what they wanted and upsold product according to their needs.
+I went above and beyond to help customers find what they wanted and upsold products according to their needs.
 I consider this a big achievement as overall sales were down and I was the only person in my team to meet their target.

 The question of what motivates you is often asked to understand what you enjoy doing and the areas you excel in.
 When responding to questions about your motivations, it’s important to draw on some personal examples.
 Whether they’re extracurricular activities, work experiences or studies, pick examples that align with the position you’re applying for.